 Africa’s market integration faces several obstacles.
 Low liquidity, lack of product diversity, excessive controls and administrative procedures in the forex market.
 Limited prospects for new listings also hamper African capital markets.

-South Africa home to Johannesburg Stock Exchange (JSE), ranks top in Africa based on the Absa index.
-It stands out with a total value of listed equities worth $1.1 trillion.
-Its financial market is to credit for the country’s strong GDP at the moment.
-Market capitalization is relatively higher, at greater than 100 percent of the GDP.
+South Africa is home to the Johannesburg Stock Exchange (JSE), which ranks top on the Absa index with a total listed equities value worth $1.1 trillion.
+Its financial market is credited for the country’s currently strong GDP.
+Market capitalization is relatively higher, at more than 100% of the GDP.

-For the weak performing African financial markets like Cameroon and Mozambique, the market cap is less than five percent of GDP.
+For the weak performing African financial markets like Cameroon and Mozambique, the market cap is less than 5% of GDP.

 Regulatory frameworks should enhance good investment opportunities through policies.
-Access to foreign markets needs to be scaled up.
-This will bring in foreign exchange which Absa index has listed as a pillar to strong financial markets in Africa.
-Strong legal and enforcement frameworks supporting financial agreements attract international investors.
+Couple this with scaled-up access to foreign markets to bring in more foreign exchange.
+Strong legal and enforcement frameworks supporting financial agreements can attract international investors.

-A well-regulated market will have measures that facilitate transparency.
-The transparency in financial markets reflects in market data and builds investors’ confidence.
+A well-regulated market will also have measures that facilitate transparency.
+Transparency in financial markets builds investors’ confidence.

 No losers in the market, only gainers

-The success seen in South Africa’s JSE should be diffused to the rest of the continent.
-Africa needs to focus on improving the trade and settlement infrastructure, to facilitate growth in the financial markets.
-These financial markets are the root source of economic liberation in the long-term.
+The success seen in South Africa’s JSE should spread to the rest of the continent.
+Africa needs to focus on improving the trade and settlement infrastructure, to facilitate growth in the financial markets and to achieve economic liberation in the long-term.

-A strong financial market will help African countries access the funding needed for elevating the continent’s status.
+A strong financial market will also help African countries access the funding needed for elevating the continent’s status.
 Through bond markets, locals can fund their economy and reduce the amount of money acquired through foreign funds.
-Consequently, through stocks and shares, listed companies generate money which leads to the improvement of the business.
-All of these end up building the economy.

 Africa’s financial market is set to reach global standards if every nation in the continent sets a competitive attitude in the industry.